Sri Lanka police chief arrested over Easter attacks failures

 Both men were at different hospitals undergoing treatment when detectives arrested them, Gunasekera said, adding the move followed instructions from Attorney General Dappula de Livera who said they could press murder charges.

-De Livera said Monday that they failed to act on advance warnings of the deadly Easter Sunday attacks, which were blamed on a local jihadi group.
+De Livera said on Monday that they failed to act on advance warnings of the deadly Easter Sunday attacks, which were blamed on a local militant group.

 They should be brought before a magistrate for their "criminal negligence" de Livera said in a letter to the acting police chief.